kryptokrona/kryptokrona-docs/guides/Using-trtlbot-plus-plus.md

 - Trying to add a message *after* it will **will** work.
 - For example, `.tip 1 @RockSteady#7588 hey` **will** send RockSteady 1 TRTL

-- But, trying to add a message after the command on a seperate line in an existing message will not work.
+- Trying to add a message after the command on a seperate line in an existing message **will** work.
   For example,
   ```
   .tip 1 @RockSteady#7588

   hey
   ```
-  will **not** send RockSteady 1 TRTL.
+  will send RockSteady 1 TRTL.

 - If you make a typo in the command, like `.tpi 1 @RockSteady#7588` and trying to edit the message to fix the typo, like- `.tip 1 @RockSteady#7588` will **not** work.